 Coloured sanitary ware feel sophisticated and unique.
 Important thing to remember is to go for what you like and not what you think you should like or what your neighbour tells you!

-In my last post about 2021 trends I spoke about bringing in wood into kitchens and bathrooms to soften the harsh edges and clean lines.
+In my last post about 2021 trends, I spoke about bringing natural materials like wood into kitchens and bathrooms.
+Using materials like wood can help soften the harsh edges and clean lines.
 A couple of ways to do this is to upcycle a wooden unit and ask your builder to place the sink inside the unit.
-Second is to add vintage pieces, it could be a chair or a stool somewhere to hang your clothes.
+The second is to add vintage pieces, it could be a chair or a stool to hang your clothes.

-Now I don’t mean Calacatta marble tiles everywhere but I do think making your bathroom luxurious feels like a treat and instantly can make you feel good.
+You don’t need to use Calacatta marble tiles all over however making your bathroom feel luxurious can make all the difference.
 After a long hard day imagine relaxing in your very own spa?
 Sounds lush I’m there already!
-The thing is when you make it luxurious you inadvertently invest in good quality pieces that last longer than the cheap stuff.

 Hope you enjoyed this post and it gave you some ideas.
 Are you thinking of renovating your bathroom?
 I’m here to help!
 Simply get in touch via the Work with Me page and to discuss your project.